A Guide To The Components Of A Domain Name

 The Components of a domain name support a variety of services you depend on for your day-to-day business.

-Your domain name will be used for many services, such as a website, emails, content management systems, Google verifications, and others.
+Your domain name will be used for various services, including websites, email, content management systems, Google verifications, and more.

-But in order to use them, a basic understanding of what they are can be extremely helpful.
+To utilise them, a basic understanding of what they are can be very useful.

 THE END OF THE DOMAIN NAME - The Extensions

-Every domain name has an “extension” at the end.
-This part normally represents the country or the type of organisation using it.
+Every domain name has an “extension” on the end.
+This part typically represents the country or the type of organisation using it.

 UK Domain Extensions